AliaumeL/transducer-exercices/content/session-2.md

 that the following are equivalent:

 1. The 'graph' of $f$ is a 'regular language',
-2. $f$ can be computed by a 'Mealy Machine' with 'lookahead'.
+2. $f$ can be computed by a 'Mealy Machine' with regular lookahead.

 # Sequential Functions {.exercise}